Nadeem34513/COWIN-discord-bot/README.md

 # CowiVacc

-CowiVacc is a discord bot that can let user check for cowin vaccion availibilty slot in their district
+CowiVacc is a discord bot that can let user check for cowin vaccin availibilty in their district

 [CLICK HERE TO ADD COWIVACC TO YOUR SERVER](https://discord.com/oauth2/authorize?client_id=843232501631287347&scope=bot)